Putting Diversity into (Your) Practice

 However, it is not simply an issue of providing diverse panelists.
 The arbitrators and mediators provided must meet the qualifications and criteria established for the particular panel appropriate to the case specifications.

-The percentage of diverse candidates that meets the qualifications and criteria established for the particular panel and
+The important numbers are: The percentage of women and minorities on the roster of arbitrators and mediators.
+The percentage of diverse candidates that meets the qualifications and criteria established for the particular panel and |

 On a more macro basis, arbitral organizations, law firms, and companies can work with national and state bar associations to recruit qualified diverse arbitrator and mediators.
 Most national, state, and city bar associations have very active diversity committees willing to collaborate on diversity initiatives.
 For example, the Dispute Resolution Section of the American Bar Association sponsors the Women in Dispute Resolution Committee, which meets frequently and organizes educational programs.
 Bar associations also exist for specific diverse groups, such as the National Bar Association--the nation’s oldest and largest association of black lawyers and judges, the South Asian Bar Association, the National Association of Minority & Women-Owned Law Firms, and the LGBTQ Bar Association.